ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 ### Creating a file system with `parted`
 {: #parted}

-On many Linux distributions, `parted` comes preinstalled.
+On many Linux&reg; distributions, `parted` comes preinstalled.
 If it isn't included in your distro, you can install it with:
 - Debian and Ubuntu
   ```
   sudo apt-get install parted